 logo

 MATERIALS HEROES?
-MEMBERSHIP PERFECT DRAWING SEAN O DWYER
+TWITTER PERFECT DRAWING SEAN O DWYER

 COURSES PUBLIC ART FACEBOOK PERFECT SCULPTURE WELCOME

 Looking at Visual Culture is looking at ourselves.
 It is a record of our existence and our thoughts.
-Understanding its relevance helps us to deal with the problems we too are faced with.
-If you want to find solutions to certain problems then looking at how others overcame these difficulties offers a key to unlock our own solutions too.
+Understanding its relevance helps us to deal with the problems we are faced with in life.
+If you want to find solutions to certain problems then looking at how others overcame these difficulties offers us a key to enable us to unlock the doors to our own solutions too.

 Our workshop participants are currently examining how new ideas came about at the turn of the century where artists reflected upheaval in the world about to come into being in the form of the First World War.